chef/chef-web-docs/chef_master/source/publish_cookbooks_multiple_servers.rst

 Before you begin, you must copy the ``knife.rb`` file and the client key .pem file (referenced as ``client_key`` in ``knife.rb``) to the build nodes/runners that you will use in the build-cookbook.
-This can be done manually by logging in to the build nodes/runners and copying the files.
+This can be done manually by logging in to the build nodes/runners and copying the files or automated through the use of a secure copy tool like ``scp``.

 The following is an example of a ``knife.rb`` file for a ``test`` user that points to the Chef server ``chef-test-server.example.com`` and the organization ``your_org``.
 The ``test.pem`` file is the value specified in the ``client_key`` setting.